 Object Detection and Recognition

 Another significant challenge is object detection and recognition.
 Identifying and classifying objects in real time is complex, especially in crowded and dynamic traffic scenarios.
 The AI models need to accurately distinguish between pedestrians, cyclists, vehicles, and other objects to make informed decisions on the road.
 Overcoming challenges like occlusions, where objects may be partially hidden from view, requires sophisticated algorithms and extensive training with annotated data.
+That’s why hiring reliable data annotation services like oworkers helps a lot in addressing computer vision challenges in autonomous vehicles.

 Motion Prediction and Tracking